“You can’t control the virus, but you can control the host (that’s you!).”

 There are three types of stress: tame, tolerable and toxic.
 Tame is the mild form you quickly get over, like taking a cold shower or doing something a little out of your comfort zone.
 Tolerable is the kind you may feel after a job loss, break up, or death of a loved one.
 You eventually get over it if you have the resources and support.
 Toxic stress is unrelenting, chronic, and includes buried emotional trauma from childhood.
 Ongoing stress is toxic and causes mega inflammation throughout the body, keeping your immune system weak.
 These are the top ways I address stress today:

 Thankfully, hormone balance usually follows addressing the other F.I.G.H.T.S. factors.
 As you optimize your diet, heal your gut, clear infections, minimize toxins, and address stress, your hormones should naturally fall into line.
 As I revealed in my book, Beat Autoimmune, I suffered from the 6 biggest hormonal imbalances in America: low vitamin D, low (hypo) thyroid, low DHEA, high estrogen, high insulin, and high cortisol, so continue to take a more assertive approach.
 These are my top hormone balancing strategies:

 Prevent COVID-19 and Beat Autoimmune with F.I.G.H.T.S.™

-When you implement solid strategies to get your immune system in good fighting shape, you’ll also be protecting your loved ones and the broader community.
-As Chris Cuomo, CNN news anchor who personally recovered from COVID-19 says, “The cure is in the collective.”
+As you get your immune system in good fighting shape, you’ll also be protecting your loved ones and the broader community, and that will help us all get back to normal faster.

-Stay safe, stay connected, and take extra good care!
+Stay safe, stay connected, and take very good care!

 Photo credit: Allef Vinicius